shajra/nix-project/doc/nix-introduction.md

 ### Nix 2.0 and the new `nix` command<a id="sec-4-2-1"></a>

 An early complaint of Nix was the non-intuitiveness of Nix's original assortment of command-line tools.
 To address this, Nix 2.0 introduced a unifying tool called `nix`.
-Despite appreciable improvements in user experience, the newer `nix` command has taken some time for it to get enough functionality to actually replace the older tools.
-For a while, it ended up being yet another tool to learn.
+Despite appreciable improvements in user experience, the newer `nix` command has taken some time for it to get enough functionality to actually replace the older tools (`nix-build`, `nix-shell`, `nix-store`, etc.).
+For a while, it's ended up yet another tool to learn.

 If you look at the manpage for `nix` there's a clear warning at the top: